shellphish/ictf-website/index.md

 Compromising a service allows a team to bypass the service's security mechanisms and to "capture the flag" associated with the service.
 These flags are then presented to the organizers as "proof of compromise" to receive "attack" points.
 The teams also receive "defense" points if they can keep their services functional and uncompromised.
-At the end of competition, the team with the most points wins.
+At the end of the competition, the team with the most points wins.

 Throughout the years, new competition designs have been introduced that innovated the more "traditional" designs followed in the early editions of the competition.